world-class/notes/level_5/computer-security/student-notes/felipe-balbi/notes.md

 -   Scott Graham, G. and P.J.
 Denning &rsquo;[Protection: principles and practice](https://dl.acm.org/doi/abs/10.1145/1478873.1478928)&rsquo;, AFIPS &rsquo;72 (Spring): Proceedings of the May 16-18 1972,
     Spring Joint Computer Conference 1971, pp.417-29.

+<a id="orgfd046ff"></a>

+# Week 19

+Key Concepts

+-   Identify some of the key challenges for designing secure systems for human beings.
+-   Consider some of the risks to secure systems and how to mitigate said risks.
+-   To identify challenges to computer security around human behaviour and society.

+<a id="org8005565"></a>

+## The cryptography dilemma

+Cryptography allows us to hide sensitive information from prying eyes.
+There may be situations when access to someone&rsquo;s data may be necessary.
+The goal is to secure data and provide access in limited scenarios.
+Privacy is important for everyone.

+<a id="org76ca38f"></a>

+## Leaked data

+SQL Injection is one method for attacking database server.
+The attack consists of exploiting flaws in SQL query builders from websites.
+If the input data isn&rsquo;t properly validated or sanitized, an attacker may *inject* extra SQL statements which may allow the attacker to cause the database to leak the complete database.

+Social Engineering is another method employed to access someone else&rsquo;s data.
+It consists of convincing a support personal that you are the owner of the account and make them give you access to your account.

+Two-factor authentication is a method for mitigating access to electronic accounts.
+In summary, there are three types of
+authentication:

+-   **Something you know:** your regular password; you and only you should know it
+-   **Something you have:** a generator of One-time-passwords.
+This is where 2FA works.
+You have an app (such as FreeOTP) to generate passwords
+-   **Something you are:** Biometric authentication.
+Fingerprints, eye scanning, etc.

+<a id="org71282b0"></a>

+## Compliance and non compliance

+-   Bulgurcu, B., H. Cavusoglu and I.  Benbasat &rsquo;[Information security policy compliance: an empirical study of rationality-based beliefs and information security awareness](https://www.jstor.org/stable/25750690?pq-origsite=summon&seq=1#metadata_info_tab_contents)&rsquo;, MIS Quarterly 34(3)
+    2010, pp.523-48.

+<a id="org75d257d"></a>

+## Software backdoors

+Backdoors are a method for providing an extra means of access to a system.
+It&rsquo;s a possible vector of attack for both legitimate and non-legitimate parties.

+An early example was the Back Orifice RAT (Remote Access Trojan) from 1998.
+There are many modern examples, particularly in Content Management Systems and Virtual Learning Environments.

+Another type of backdoor is the *Rootkit*.
+These are very clever and hard to detect.
+They utilise techniques such as *hooking* and hijacking communications at a low level.

+<a id="org42a13c7"></a>

+## Sabotage

+Sabotage is bad, mmm&rsquo;kay.
+Don&rsquo;t sabotage.

 # Footnotes